kavitakeenable/kavi2/README.md

 ![Alt text](pod3.png)

-- If Padman is successfully installed in your system, then it will show you the version number.
+- If podman is successfully installed in your system, then it will show you the version number.

 ## 2. Setup docsify in podman container

-- To set up Docsify in Podman container you need to follow below steps:
+- To set up Docsify in Podman container, you need to follow below steps:

 **Create a Directory for Docsify**

 - Create a directory where you'll keep your Docsify documentation files.
 For example

-> - You can create a new folder. then  you can use the "mkdir folder_name" command in Terminal to create a new folder.
+> - You can create a new folder. then  you can use the "mkdir folder_name" command in terminal to create a new folder.

 >- <span style="color:blue">mkdir uk</span>

-> - Navigate Inside the Folder
+> - Move Inside the Folder
 ><span style="color:blue">cd uk</span>

 ![Alt text](pod4.png)